Rangers vs. Yankees Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 24 hits with four doubles, seven home runs, seven walks and 29 RBI.
-He's also stolen one base.
+- Adolis Garcia has four doubles, seven home runs, eight walks and 29 RBI (24 total hits).
+He's also swiped one base.

 Garcia Recent Games